omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   </h5>

   <p>
     The American Recordings series is produced by Rick Rubin and contains the only newly-recorded material released after 1990.
 These albums are known for their relaxed, laidback feel and for featuring many covers and collaborations with other well-known artists.
-One song from these sessions, &#8220;A Satisfied Mind,&#8221; was used in the Tarantino movie <i>Kill Bill Volume 2</i> and has only been released on the soundtrack.
+One song from these sessions, “A Satisfied Mind,” was used in the Tarantino movie <i>Kill Bill Volume 2</i> and has only been released on the soundtrack.
   </p>

   <table style="width: 590px;" width="599" border="1" cellspacing="0" cellpadding="2">